Published on Brock University (http://www.brocku.ca)

 |ADDITIONAL WORK TERMS|

 If you decided to pursue a 4th or 5th work term, fees charged will be according to the rates that are in effect at the time the work term takes place.
-Please note: The installments charged in Year 1 and Year 2 are non-refundable.
+Please note: The installment charged in Year 1 is non-refundable.
 Fees are subject to change.